xyzzy/realDPI/README.md

 [![teaser](assets/favimage-840x210.jpg)](https://xyzzy.github.io/realDPI/)

 # realDPI
+Visual DPI tester
 Finding the physical screen resolution by using moiré patterns

+Try the demonstration here: [https://xyzzy.github.io/realDPI/](https://xyzzy.github.io/realDPI/)

 ## Welcome to the Wonderful broken World of browser DPI.

-Try the test here: [https://xyzzy.github.io/realDPI/realDPI.html](https://xyzzy.github.io/realDPI/realDPI.html)
+*when you see things the browser doesn't*

 ## Real DPI